 Art nouveau appeared during a big variety of strands, and consequently, it's known by various names, as the Glasgow style or within the German-speaking world, Jugendstil.
 Art nouveau aimed at modernizing design, seeking to escape the historical styles that had previously been popular.
 Artists drew inspiration from both organic and geometric forms evolving elegant designs that united flowing, natural forms resembling the stems and blossoms of plants.
 The movement was committed to abolishing the normal hierarchy of the humanities, which viewed the so-called humanistic discipline, like painting and sculpture, as superior to craft-based decorative arts.

-The renaissance was a fanatical period of European cultural, artistic, political and economic “rebirth” following the centre ages.
-Generally described as happening from the 14th century to the 17th century, the renaissance promoted the rediscovery of classical philosophy, literature and art.
-Some of the best thinkers, authors, statesmen, scientists and artists in human history thrived during this era, while global exploration opened new lands and cultures to European commerce.
-The renaissance is credited with bridging the gap between the centre ages and modern-day civilization.
+The renaissance was a fanatical period of European cultural, artistic, political, and economic “rebirth” following the center ages.
+Generally described as happening from the 14th century to the 17th century, the renaissance promoted the rediscovery of classical philosophy, literature, and art.
+Some of the best thinkers, authors, statesmen, scientists, and artists in human history thrived during this era, while global exploration opened new lands and cultures to European commerce.
+The renaissance is credited with bridging the gap between the center ages and modern-day civilization.

 5. ART DECO: